(PD) Ma Yuan Walking on Path in Spring

 Links to Page Sections

-There are no known suitable English texts that speak of a logical dao (way).
+Also, there are no known suitable English texts that speak of a logical dao (way).
 Nature is unchangeable, and since correct logic must use an unchangeable standard of judgment, then Nature is the one and only possible standard.
+To find a public writing of dao — any writing — that is logical, is very rare, but, some of the ancient Chinese writings are logical, and the efforts of research have been of value.

 Individuals interested in 齊道 Chi Dao can email for more information.